 * The Army has discussed a "Future Utility Rotorcraft (FUR)" -- previously the "UH-60X", derived from the UH-60 -- with Sikorsky, but it appears that the Army's interest has moved on to the "Future Multi-Role (JMR)" program.
 The JMR is developing demonstrators of next-generation rotorcraft that will be the basis for replacing, in part or in whole, the current fleet of US military helicopters.

 For now, the Army has initiated the "Improved Turbine Engine Program (ITEP)", to develop a new turboshaft in the class of 2,240 kW (3,000 SHP) to re-engine Army Black Hawks and Apache gunships.
-ITEP follows the "Advanced Affordable Turbine Engine (AATE)" demonstration program, run from 2008 to 2014, which specified an engine in the ITEP power class, with substantially improved specific fuel consumption over the current T700, that could fit into rotorcraft built for the T700.
+ITEP follows the "Advanced Affordable Turbine Engine (AATE)" demonstration program, run from 2008 to 2014, which specified an engine in the ITE power class that could fit into rotorcraft built for the T700.
+Specifications for the ITE include 50% more power, 25% more fuel-efficient, and with a 20% longer lifetime.
 For AATE, General Electric demonstrated the GE3000, while the Advanced Turbine Engine Company (ATEC) -- a collaboration of Honeywell with Pratt & Whitney -- demonstrated the HPW3000.
-The Army plans to award a development contract in 2018, with a full engine prototype by 2021, and introduction to service in 2027.BACK_TO_TOP
+The Army awarded a contract to ATEC in 2016 to progress to advanced development of the HWP3000, though there is no commitment to production as of yet.BACK_TO_TOP

 * The Blackhawk is a relatively expensive helicopter in its capability class because it is designed for survival under fire.
 Since that's not really a concern for civil helicopters, the Blackhawk is unusual in civil service.
 However, a number of UH-60A/L conversions to a fire-fighting configuration have been delivered since 2001 to several US city and county fire departments.
 These "Firehawks" have extended landing gear and a belly water tank that can be loaded while landed or while hovering over a body of water.
 They also have nose radar.